 By the complete hydrolysis of citrate, an alkaline product (sodium carbonate) forms that cause alkalinity in the medium.
-As a result, the colour of media turns blue from green due to the pH shift of bromothymol indicator (from 6.9 to more than 7.5).
+As a result, the colour of the media turns blue from green due to the pH shift of the bromothymol indicator (from 6.9 to more than 7.5).

 This test is based on the production of an enzyme citrase, which provides energy to the microorganisms in splitting the carbon-containing compound (citrate).

-The organisms also gets energy by the degradation of a nitrogen-containing ammonium salt present in the media.
+The organisms also get energy by the degradation of a nitrogen-containing ammonium salt present in the media.
 In this context, we will discuss the definition, test media, principle, procedure and result interpretation of the citrate utilization test.

 Content: Citrate Utilization Test

 The citrate utilization test is a part of the IMViC test procedure or a standard method for identifying and classifying Enteric bacteria based on their tendency to produce an enzyme citrase that splits sodium citrate into pyruvate.
 The test organisms in the citrate utilization test exploit energy in the form of carbon and nitrogen from the sources like sodium citrate and inorganic ammonium salts, respectively.

 Citrate Test Media

 For citrate utilization test, Simmons citrate agar medium is used that includes the following components: